CleitonValandro/predictive-model-in-tumor-samples-using-artificial-intelligence/README.md

-# Predictive model in tumor samples using artificial intelligence
+A computational pipeline to discriminate between non-malignant and malignant tumor papillary thyroid cancer samples from The Cancer Genome Atlas (TCGA) using classical statistic and random forest approaches